 - Teacher recommendations upon request.

-- Future preschoolers also enjoy spending a morning in a preschool class from 8:15 – 11:15, prior to enrolling.
+- Prior to enrolling all future preschoolers will enjoy spending a morning in a preschool class from 8:15 – 11:15.
 Contact the admissions office to schedule your child’s visit.
 480-403-9506

 |2017 Federal Poverty Levels (FPL)Supplied by the U.S. Department of Health and Human Services|

 |200% of FPL||$32,480||$40,840||$49,200||$57,560||$65,920||$74,280||$82,640|

 The Summit School of Ahwatukee art curriculum is based on the Vitruvius Program.
 Art, architecture and design program enables students to use their creative intelligence to express ideas and concepts in tangible forms.
 As students engage in work based on real and imagined projects, they deepen critical thinking, narrative problem solving, spatial reasoning, and visual perception.